Our goal is to be able to:

 Problem: How can you find all prime numbers (up to some given n) with an algorithm?

-Key Property: It’s easier to tell if a number isn’t prime
+Key Property: It’s easier to tell if a number isn’t prime55.
+A composite number must have a prime factor less than or equal to its square root.

 This algorithm finds all prime numbers less than or equal to a given interger n.